GULPF/nimquery/README.md

 ```nim
 proc querySelectorAll*(queryString: string): seq[XmlNode]
 ```
 Get all elements matching `queryString`.
+Raises `ParseError` if parsing of `queryString` fails.

 - - -

 ```nim
 proc querySelector*(queryString: string): XmlNode
 ```
 Get the first element matching `queryString`, or `nil` if no such element exists.
+Raises `ParseError` if parsing of `queryString` fails.

 - - -

 ```nim
 proc parseHtmlQuery*(queryString: string): Query
 ```
 Parses a query for later use.
+Raises `ParseError` if parsing of `queryString` fails.

 - - -